huangtian666/ip/docs/README.md

    - Double-click on the jar file.

      - Mac users need to go to privacy & security setting to allow the jar file to run if double-clicking the file shows error.
      - Alternatively:
        - Place the file in a folder.
        - Open the terminal at the folder
-     - Run in terminal - `java -jar talkgpt.jar`
+       - Run in terminal:
+       ```
+       java -jar talkgpt.jar
+       ```

 2. The chatbot will greet you with:
    ```
    👋 Hello!
 I'm TalkGPT.
 What can I do for you?